supports HTML5 video

 Subscribe today to join our live trading room and watch us trade in real time with our team of professional traders of over 38 years of cumulative experience.

 We are going to understand that a commodity is a basic good that is interchangeable with other commodities.
 The basic good can be, for example: Gold, Silver and Coffee.
 As you can see Gold can be exchanged for other Gold products of the same type.
 For example, if you go to a Jewellery shop you can either put the Gold and take out another Gold or you can take out money.
 That's what we mean over here.

 Market size and Liquidity.

-That brings us to the end of this module.
-On the Crypto Currency so we looked at what it is, the market size and liquidity, and the price increments.
+In this module of Commodities Market, we looked at what it is, the market size and liquidity, and the price increments.

 Let us move on to the next Market.